alexdarbyshire/alexdarbyshire.com/content/posts/kubernetes-log-alchemy-seq-fluent-bit/index.md

 Note, Seq is not open-source and requires a subscription when the UI is used by more than one person.
 This business model works well enough for us as it enables homelabs to use it and devs to play around to see how it compares with other tools filling the same niche.

 For an open-source alternative, checkout Elasticsearch has the largest market share at time of writing.
-Elasticsearch has many other functions and has a bit of a steeper learning curve as a result.
+Elasticsearch has many other functions and a bit of a steeper learning curve as a result.

 ## What is Fluent Bit?

 Fluent Bit reads and parses log files and then sends the data to a specified destination using one or more of many available protocols.
 Familiar with Logstash?
 Fluent Bit does a similar job.

-Fluent Bit can be deployed to Kubernetes as a DaemonSet and then individual parsers may specified on a deployment or pod basis using annotations.
+Fluent Bit can be deployed to Kubernetes as a DaemonSet and then individual parsers may be specified on a deployment or pod basis using annotations.
 A DaemonSet being a Kubernetes resource which ensures a pod is running on each node in the cluster.

 ## Example